-My name is Aaron and I am a commercially rated pilot with instrument rating.
+My name is Aaron and I am a Certified Flight Instructor and recreational pilot.
 I am also an aircraft owner.
-I have been flying for almost four years and obtained my license in 8 months of training with approximately 70 hrs in my logbook at the Baltimore Washington International Airport.
+I have been flying since 2010 and obtained my license in 8 months of training with approximately 70 hrs in my logbook at the Baltimore Washington International Airport.
 I have since been accumulating an average of 100+ hrs per year and take every trip as an opportunity to learn something new.
 My wife Shannon and I love to share our love of aviation and we enjoy taking friends, family, and especially kids flying in my 1975 Cessna Cardinal.
 My passion for aviation stems from my childhood where, at the age of 5, I was a regular at the local airport (Suburban Airport in Laurel, MD) along with my grandmother.
 Every Friday, we would sit with tuna sandwiches and talk with the pilots and watch the airplanes take off and land.
 I have been hooked ever since.
 For my 13th birthday I received a gas powered remote control airplane kit.
 I quickly built it, joined a local club and started flying RC.
 I love flying RC airplanes whenever I get the chance and I have been actively flying RC airplanes for nearly 14 years now (more than half my life!).
 In 2009, I received a Bachelors of Science degree in aerospace engineering from the University of Maryland and Masters of Science in 2011 in the same field with a focus on rotorcraft aerodynamics and unmanned systems.
 I always knew I wanted to fly and when I turned 16, I begged my parents to let me get my pilot's license before my drivers license.
 My plan failed and until recently, this goal has been out of my reach.
 But, in 2010, I took my checkride, passing it with flying colors.

 I created this website for all the other aviation enthusiasts out there.
 Through this website, I wish to convey the magic that I see in flight and hopefully encourage others to take up this amazing and rewarding hobby.
 Once again, welcome to East Coast Flying.